btholt/project-files-for-fox-game/README.md

 Hello!
 These are the various steps for the [fox game project][site] as outlined for [Frontend Masters][fem].
 You'll want to pop over there for the lessons.
+[Here][game] is a deployed version of the final game.

 ## Issues